 One element is man’s need for solitude.

 I think that’s definitely the case when you think of the unfettered continual access smartphones and the like have given us.

 There’s a decent amount of evidence that Newport discusses in his book that points towards the benefits of solitude.
-For Newport he uses it as his opportunity to focus upon specific problems that he has within his work or otherwise.
+For Newport, he uses it as his opportunity to focus on specific problems that he has within his work or otherwise.

 Walking alone is a daily habit of his to such a large degree that he’s built it into the fabric of his life – and doubles up by saying that it’s walking in nature that’s particularly powerful.

 Steve Jobs was actually famed for his long walks in nature as well – where if you were invited to join him you could expect a series of intense conversations.